mauroservienti/designing-a-ui-for-microservices-demos/README.md

 ### Divergent.Frontend

 `Divergent.Frontend` sample is a .Net Core Mvc app that composes http requests to multiple backends directly in Mvc Views as Controllers are invoked.
+This demo implements ViewModel Composition concepts introducing the concept of Branding as a contract at the UI level.

+To run this sample ensure that the following projects are set as startup projects:

+* `Divergent.Sales.API.Host`
+* `Divergent.Shipping.API.Host`
+* `Divergent.Frontend`

+## ASP.Net Mvc Core UI Composition - Demo

+### Divergent.Frontend

+`Divergent.Frontend` sample is a .Net Core Mvc app that composes http requests to multiple backends directly in Mvc Views as Controllers are invoked.
+This demo implements ViewModel and UI Composition concepts.

 To run this sample ensure that the following projects are set as startup projects:

 * `Divergent.Sales.API.Host`
 * `Divergent.Shipping.API.Host`